SioneYerkovich/TheCullinaryCollective/README.md

 6. Like system: users can engage with the community by liking recipes, this is tallied and displayed with the recipe details
 7. Review feature: Submit reviews for recipes you love, or think need some improvement
 8. Favourites: Users can favourite recipes for quick access.
 These are added to the favourites section in The Recipe Book
-9. Enhanced security features (CSRF tokens, password hashing etc.) with user permissions and data protection.
+9. Enhanced security features (CSRF tokens, password hashing, SSH keys etc.) with user permissions and data protection.
 10. User friendly UI

 **I did not achieve everything set out over the 4 week timeframe (see Relevant documentation: The Cullinary Collective Roadmap)**